yanfeng98/fork-LightRAG/README.md

 rag.insert(["TEXT1", "TEXT2", "TEXT3", ...])  # Documents will be processed in batches of 4
 ```

 The `max_parallel_insert` parameter determines the number of documents processed concurrently in the document indexing pipeline.
 If unspecified, the default value is **2**.
-We recommend keeping this setting **below 10**, as the performance bottleneck typically lies with the LLM (Large Language Model) processing.The `max_parallel_insert` parameter determines the number of documents processed concurrently in the document indexing pipeline.
-If unspecified, the default value is **2**.
 We recommend keeping this setting **below 10**, as the performance bottleneck typically lies with the LLM (Large Language Model) processing.

 </details>